-General guidelines
+General Guidelines

-- A national accrediting body must accredit the transfer institution; consult the institution's catalog to confirm that it is accredited. - Only courses with a grade of C or better will be accepted in transfer. - Transfer credit accepted from another institution will not reflect the actual grade received at the other institution. - No transfer of credit is allowed for grades of P or S.
+- 1. A national accrediting body must accredit the transfer institution. - 2.
+Only courses with a grade higher than C (or equivalent) will be accepted for transfer. - 3.
+Transfer credit accepted from another institution will not reflect the actual grade received at the other institution. - 4.
+No transfer of credit is allowed for grades P (Pass) or S (Satisfactory).